hrennau/foxpath/README.md

 <pre>fox -b "\xsdbase\niem*\\*.xsd[file-size() le 900]"</pre>
 The swapping of operators is thought to enable more convenient use of foxpath when used in command-line parameters.

-Documentation will be added by October 1, 2016.
-For the time being, please take a look at the PowerPoint presentation found in the doc folder of the project.
+Take a look at foxpath-intro.pdf (in the bin folder) for an introduction to FOXpath.
+Complete documentation will be added by December 15, 2016.

 The implementation is written in the XQuery language, version 3.1.
-The current version of the language requires the use of the BaseX processor ( http://basex.org/products/download/all-downloads/ ), version 8.4 or higher.
+The current version of the language requires the use of the BaseX processor ( http://basex.org/products/download/all-downloads/ ), version 8.5 or higher.
 Please contact me if support for other XQuery processors is desired.